Rishi-8/FreshNewsAI/README.md

 4) Give the ai model this information as prompt and ask it to generate a prompt for image generation and a news article.
 5) prompt the image generation model and use the image in news article.
 6) automate the posting process for news article.
-7) Make general fearures like users profile management.
+7) Make general features like users profile management.

 ### Some features for future